Yogscast: Diversification and independence (2016–present)

-From July to August 2019, members Meredith and Paul "Sjin" Sykes as well as CEO Mark Turpin were removed from The Yogscast or resigned following various allegations of inappropriate conduct.
+From July to August 2019, members Matthew "Caff" Meredith and Paul "Sjin" Sykes as well as CEO Mark Turpin were removed from The Yogscast or resigned following various allegations of inappropriate conduct.
 Turpin was accused of causing a woman "several breakdowns", "making suggestive comments", "discussing what he liked about [the woman's] body even when [she] showed a clear disinterest in it", and mentioning "sending nudes".
 He was suspended, and later resigned from Yogscast.
+Sykes was ousted from the company after being accused by community members of inappropriately messaging them in chatrooms between 2012 and 2015.

 In August 2019, The Yogscast hosted their own convention named YogCon.
 The event was hosted in Motion in Bristol, and 800 tickets were made available for purchase.
 The event featured three stages, two of which were live-streamed on Twitch.
 These stages featured events including; live book reading, a live version of the Triforce! podcast, a live music session and a pub quiz which both attendees of YogCon and people following the livestream could take part in.

 In 2021, The Yogscast made a six-figure investment in Chance & Counters, a board game café based in Bristol, to help fund further expansion plans.

 Also in 2021, Yogscast launched a podcast division, Pickaxe.
 They promote a successful slate of shows, including Simon's Peculiar Portions, Hat Films' The Hat Chat Podcast, Chance & Counters, Zero Degrees and The Review of Death: A Doctor Who Podcast.

-As of 6 June 2023, the main Yogscast YouTube channel has ~7,090,000 subscribers, 4,510,322,362 video views, and featured 30 other YouTube channels, while the Yogscast Twitch channel has ~945,000 followers and a total of 137,820,000 video views.
+As of 6 July 2026, the main Yogscast YouTube channel has ~7,060,000 subscribers, 4,717,386,128 video views, and featured 30 other YouTube channels, while the Yogscast Twitch channel has ~948,000 followers and a total of 137,820,000 video views.